 Is anger holding you back?
 If you live in London, Reading or Oxford then hypnotherapy could help you to leave it behind you!

 Are you suffering from a constantly pent up form of anger which sometimes bursts into episodes of rage, causing relationships with loved ones to suffer and bringing you nothing but guilt and sorrow?
 Perhaps your anger is more existential, a kind of ‘me against the world’ hostility towards everyone and everything.
 Maybe someone has done you wrong and you quietly seethe with hatred, replaying old events and wishing you could somehow get even.

 Perhaps your anger is leading your relationships into difficulty.
 Perhaps you’re having problems at work.
 If you’re here, reading this, then it’s giving you problems in one area of life or another.
 No matter what your problem might be, no matter how bad it might seem, there is an answer and a way out.

 Whatever your issue with anger might be, hypnotherapy could help you.
-I see clients in Reading, London, Oxford, Wallingford and Thame for this issue every week.
+I see clients in Reading, London, Oxford, Wallingford and Thame for anger management every week.
 Hypnotherapy is wonderful for helping people to cope with the feeling, as it happens, and also with the long term causes.

 You needn’t just learn to manage it better.
 You could let it go altogether!
 Hypnotherapy could help you, just as it has helped others.
 I’ve worked with ten year old boys with asperger’s.
 I’ve worked with middle aged men – and women – ashamed of their rage-filled outbursts.
 I’ve worked with people in their sixties and seventies.